 On Tuesday 19 April 1994 the Crown Court in Lewes, a town in southern England, received a letter that sparked six months of anguished hearings before England’s Court of Appeal, a retrial and much deriding of the jury system.
 The three-page letter, handwritten and unsigned, was dated the previous day and concerned events that had taken place four weeks earlier.
-Attached was a request from a man who had been found guilty of murder by the letter’s author (among others) for his conviction and twin life sentences to be set aside, possibly forever.
+Attached was a request from a man who had been found guilty of murder by the letter’s author (and the other jurors) that his conviction and twin life sentences be set aside, possibly forever.

 Although it was never published, the letter’s content is clear from a lengthy article published in News of the World that Sunday.
 It began: “The murder trial jurors who used a ouija board before reaching their verdict held the séance after a bawdy booze-up, says the colleague who blew the whistle on them.”

 The tabloid’s headline — “BOOZE, DIRTY JOKES AND THEN THE OUIJA BOARD” — somehow gave an entirely sex-free case a sexy angle.
 Apparently, between drinks at the bar and talk of séances at dinner, the jurors told some off-colour jokes.
 That was the least of their alleged sins.

 The rest of the article was much more downbeat, laying out the sombre words of the juror, Adrian, who had penned the letter:

 I just couldn’t live with myself.
 To me, this was a miscarriage of justice.
 I thought to myself, “This is someone’s life we’re dealing with.”
 I was astonished that these grown-up people had played this child’s game.